Dawson College: Programs

 The CEGEP offers two types of programs: pre-university and career/technical.
 Pre-university programs take two years to complete and cover subject matter that roughly corresponds to the additional year of high school given elsewhere in Canada, as well as university-level introductory courses that prepare students for their chosen field in university.
 Technical programs take three years to complete and allow graduates to enter the workforce or to pursue their studies at a university level.

 Evening courses are offered through continuing education in both credit and non-credit divisions.
 Corporate training is available as well.
-Dawson has also partnered with the Beijing Normal University to host the Confucius Institute in Quebec on its campus.